rdvdijk/flickr_uploader/README.md

 If there are more than 500 photos in the folder, separate photosets are created on Flickr, to accomodate Flickr's 500 photos per photoset limit.

+## Improvements

+Feel free to fork this project on [GitHub](http://github.com/rdvdijk/flickr_uploader) to add any improvements.

+(Something that's coming up is logging the speed of the upload.)

 ## License

 Released under the MIT License.